 What does it cost?

-I accompany all visitors to the location and get you settled into the hide which is yours for the session – the light is best during morning and through the middle part of the day, so sessions are from 9am to 3pm.
+I accompany all visitors to the location and get you settled into the hide which is yours for the session – the light is best during morning and through the middle part of the day, so I suggest your session should run from c8.30am through to c3pm.

 What equipment will you need?